 To effectively tackle this task, you can make use of plugins like EWWW Image Optimizer and WP Smush.
 Also, you can read this guide to know more about how to optimize images in WordPress.

 4. Avoid Using Pop-ups

 Making your WordPress website mobile-friendly is the need of the hour if you don’t want to hurt your site’s bottom line.
-A mobile-friendly website will help to not only boost your site’s organic traffic and ranking but it would also ensure that all your marketing campaigns be it SEO, Social Media or PPC campaigns convert better.
+A mobile-friendly website will not only help to boost your site’s organic traffic and ranking but also will ensure that all your marketing campaigns such as SEO, Social Media, or PPC campaigns convert better.
 Thus, implement these tips on your site right away in order to make your site mobile visitors ready.

 What tips did you make use of to make your WordPress website mobile-friendly?
 Let us know in the comment below!